-So those in search of phantoms of the Opera may well feel the hair on the back of their necks stand up during the backstage investigation, which also takes in the auditorium, the circle, and above and below the stage.
+So those in search of phantoms of the Opera House may well feel the hair on the back of their necks stand up during the backstage investigation, which also takes in the auditorium, the circle, and above and below the stage.
 Apparently stepping behind the velvet curtain may also reveal soldiers, the joker on the fly floor and something strange under the stage.

 The Spanish Suite is another ghostly haunt and includes three main rooms which form the perfect backdrop for shadowy spirits of bygone days; the Baronial Hall, designed to resemble a medieval castle; the grand, period-style Renaissance Room; and the elaborate Art Deco Spanish Hall with its courtyard theme.
 Those who frequent the Spanish rooms have told stories about strange sights and sounds – and staff have even described hearing the footsteps of something invisible chasing them when they were locking up.

 Whilst we’re on the subject of dramatic presences, here are some chilling theatrical superstitions you should always take heed of:

 Don’t wish an actor “good luck” before a performance